rileyjmurray/sageopt/docs/source/documentation/sageopt.signomials.rst

    x \mapsto \sum_{i=1}^m c_i \exp({\alpha}_i \cdot x)

-The section :ref:`sigobj` covers the sageopt's Signomial class, plus one extra helper function.
+The section ":ref:`sigobj`" covers sageopt's Signomial class, plus one extra helper function.
-Signomials have a powerful connection to convexity, which is described in the section on :ref:`condsagesigs`.
+The section on :ref:`condsagesigs` covers the basics of a powerful connection between signomials and convexity.
-Sageopt includes pre-built functions for constructing and using convex relaxations of signomial minimization problems (both constrained, and unconstrained).
+Sageopt has pre-built functions for constructing and working with convex relaxations of signomial minimization problems (both constrained, and unconstrained).
 Those pre-built functions are described in the section on :ref:`workwithsagesigs`.
+We also address some :ref:`advancedsigs`.

 .. _sigobj:

-Signomial objects
+signomial objects
 -----------------

 Here we cover the :class:`sageopt.Signomial` class, and the helper function